Coryneum or Stone Fruit Shot Hole Disease

 Available in 1 sizes

-Factors favouring Coryneum
+Factors Favouring Coryneum

-Control and treatment of Coryneum
+Control and treatment against Coryneum

 - Remove and burn dead leaves under infested trees.

-- Collect infested fruits carrying spores.
+- Collect infested fruits that carry spores.

 - Subscribe!